moop6535/llm-file-organizer/README.md

 ## Interactive Mode

-Run `fs-cleaner` with no arguments for the full guided experience:
+Run `lfo` with no arguments for the full guided experience:

 ```
-❯ fs-cleaner
+❯ lfo

     ╔═╗╔═╗  ╔═╗┬  ┌─┐┌─┐┌┐┌┌─┐┬─┐
     ╠╣ ╚═╗  ║  │  ├┤ ├─┤│││├┤ ├┬┘